Develop and offer sustainability educational programs and activities, particularly for children, at local libraries.

 Organize a bi-annual Mid-South Sustainability Summit that hosts nationally recognized speakers and a forum where information can be exchanged.

-*The first annual Memphis-Shelby County Sustainability Summit was held in partnership with the Office of Sustainability, TDEC's Tennessee Energy Education Initiative, and Pathway Lending (a non-profit bank).
+*The first annual Memphis-Shelby County Sustainability Summit was held in partnership with the Office of Sustainability, TDEC's Energy Office, and Pathway Lending (a non-profit bank).
 There were more than 200 attendees present for the two-day conference.
 Read more here.